 And now my dermatologist says I should look after my skin while I am sick in order to stave off the super-deep acne, extreme dullness and flaky patches that take weeks to go away otherwise.

 Thankfully, her suggestions are super-simple, ‘coz much as I love my beauty stuff, doing anything more complicated than blowing my nose is rather impossible between medications, itchy throats and fevers.

 Turn to mint

 There is nothing like an infection to make the skin look dull and completely lacklustre.
 Plus, the congestion is a terrific breeding ground for zit-causing bacteria.
 So, think mint.
-Copious amounts of mint, in every form possible.
+Lots of mint, in every form possible.
 Tea, face pack, face wash, moisturiser… not only will natural mint-infused oils and creams open up a stuffy nose, they also help the skin breathe and detoxify.
-Not up to brewing up your own just yet?
-Aveda has some terrific options that will soothe both body and mind.

 Use a humidifier